ahmedkhalifa367/MskSuggestionManagement/README.md

 - **Assignment Model**: Each MSK suggestion is assigned to exactly one employee at a time (no shared assignments)
 - **Workflow**: Simple linear progression: New → Assigned → InProgress → Completed/Rejected
-- **Card Management**: Once a card is assigned, it can only be reassigned by changing the assignee
-- **Status Updates**: Only assigned employees can update their own card status (admin can override)
+- **Status Updates**: Only assigned employees can update their own card status/ "New" cards can't be moved on bord without being assigned to emplyee
-- **Card Creation**: New recommendations come from VIDA system, not user-created

 ### UX & Behavior Choices